mp-se/kegmon/docs/_sources/intro.rst.txt

 Configuration - Beer
 ++++++++++++++++++++

-Enter the infomration on what beer you have in the kegs.
+Enter the information on what beer you have in the kegs.

 Step 4 - Completed
 ------------------